ewjay/fapiwiki/FAPI_Meeting_Notes_2017-04-26.rst

 .. contents:: Agenda

-The meeting was called to order at 15:10 UTC.

-The meeting was called to order at 15:10 UTC.
+The meeting was called to order at 15:05 UTC.

 Roll Call
 ===========